 The Lockhart Committee acknowledged thisi and every high school biology student knows it.
 The SCNT clone with 46 human chromosomes is as capable of an independent existence if given the same chance as any IVF/ARTii embryo.

+It is just not possible to deny this biological fact.
 Dolly the sheep is the non-human equivalent and we have all seen her photo.